haganbt/pepp/README.md

 # PEPP
+PYLON Exporter ++ is a utility for exporting data from DataSift PYLON in either JSON or CSV format, optionally saving to disk.
+PEPP also supports the ability to automatically generate Tableau workbooks and comes equiped with a number of use case driven examples out of the box.

-PYLON Exporter ++.
-Utility for exporting data from DataSift PYLON as JSON or CSV.
-It is the goal of this utility to support any combination of data extraction using a config (not code) approach.
+It is the goal of this utility to support any type of analysis requests using a config (not code) approach.

 Features:

  * Simplified JSON config "recipe" approach
  * Export as JSON or CSV
- * Cross-index query
+ * Multi-index query
  * Result set merging
  * Result set to query inheritance
  * Request queue with concurrency limit
+ * Automated Tableau workbook generation

 # Quick Start